Greece › Naxos › Naxos to Athens

 Naxos to Athens Ferries – Piraeus Port

 Piraeus is the closest port to Athens city center, and is easily reached via Metro.
 If want to spend any time in Athens after arriving from Naxos, this is the port you should choose.
 (See our Guide to Piraeus Ferry Port.)
-During the 2022 season, there are expected to be at least 3 daily ferries from Naxos to Piraeus Port.
+During the summer, there are expected to be at least 3 daily ferries from Naxos to Piraeus Port.

 Example Naxos to Athens Ferry Schedule